PrestaShop/prestafony-project/docs/migration-guide.md

     </div>
     {{ form_end(logsByEmailForm) }}
 ```
 All theses helpers are documented and help you to generate an HTML form from your `FormView` object, with the right markup to be rendered by the PrestaShop UI Kit.
-As for now, a lot of forms have already been migrated and rendered so you can rely and improve existing implementations.
+As for now, a lot of forms have already been migrated and rendered so you can rely on and improve existing implementations.

 Every templates from modern pages can be found inside `src/PrestaShopBundle/Resources/views/Admin` folder.
 Be careful, the organization of this templates [is about to change](https://github.com/PrestaShop/PrestaShop/pull/8489) soon (in 1.7.4) so try to keep, maintain or improve the organization.